opendatacube/governance/governance.md

 Contributors work on behalf of and are responsible to the larger Project Community and we strive to keep the barrier between Contributors and Users as low as possible.

-The Project is formally affiliated with the 501c3 NumFOCUS Foundation ([http://numfocus.org](http://numfocus.org)), which serves as its fiscal sponsor, may hold project trademarks and other intellectual property, helps manage project donations and acts as a parent legal entity.
-NumFOCUS is the only legal entity that has a formal relationship with the project (see Institutional Partners section below).

 Governance
 ==========